Conquer Myasthenia Gravis is led by a volunteer board of trustees and supported by a knowledgeable staff.

 James Griffith – Trustee Emeritus

-Board of TrusteesJim has provided faithful support to MG patients through his board service since 2005.
+Board of TrusteesJim has provided faithful support to MG patients through his board service from 2005 to 2010.
 Retired since 2009, he spent 53 years working in the insurance industry.
 Now he embraces the MG mission, noting, “I hope someday a cure will be found for this disease.”
 Jim lives in Roselle with his wife; they have a son and daughter-in-law, five grandchildren, and two great-grandchildren.

 The organization has knowledgeable staff members, led by Executive Director Joan Wincentsen.
 We are ready to take your call Monday through Friday, 8 a.m. to 5 p.m.
 Central Time just call us directly at 800.888.6208.
 Our staff is committed to being the best resource possible for patients and their families, recognizing and respecting the individual patient’s situation and needs.